OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

     ## Ubuntu
     $ sudo apt-get install openssl

-    # Move to a folder (wherever you prefer, it's better if you choose a private folder to store all yours keys)
+    # Move to a folder (wherever you prefer, but it's best to choose a private folder to store all your keys)
     $ mkdir ~/.ssh/azure && cd ~/.ssh/azure

     ## Create certificate